Nina Mitchell MA, BSc, PGDip, RMBACP

 Cherry Tree Rise

-My personal approach to therapy is that we should think of getting support for our mental health as readily as we would our physical health; if our aches and pains are making life difficult then an obvious step is to contact the GP, but if our mental health is causing us pain then we tend to suffer in silence.
-Therapy is for everyone, from all walks of life and not just for the very distressed.
-My aim is to provide an approachable and confidential space where we can discuss what it is that's causing you concern.
+My personal approach to therapy is that we should think of getting support for our mental health as readily as we would our physical health; if our aches and pains are making life difficult then we contact our GP, but if our mental health is causing us pain then we tend to suffer in silence.
 Our mental health is hugely important for living as productively as we can and therapy can be a very powerful catalyst for self development and change.

 As an integrative therapist, I am able to integrate different styles of therapy.
 I believe that as we are all different, the therapy we receive should reflect this.
 My training therefore allows me to work with many different issues using interventions mainly around Solution Focused (working on goals and solutions to issues), Person Centred (more of an exploratory, open ended type of therapy) or CBT (Cognitive Behavioural Therapy - looking at coping strategies and how challenging thought processes can help to reduce unhelpful behaviours or changes in moods).

-I value collaborative relationships in my work and aim to empower my clients with the tools needed to foster change.
+I work as collaboratively as possible and aim to empower my clients with the tools needed to foster change.
 I want to help you take from this experience a sense of empowerment, a renewed outlook, increased self awareness, and a toolkit of coping strategies to help deal with life's encounters outside of the therapy room.
 I work with people of all ages and walks of life with many different concerns, including the following:

 Anxiety around health, intrusive thoughts, OCD or social situations